EEA-sensors/parallel-gps/README.md

     print(model.maximum_log_likelihood_objective())

 ```
-For more examples, see the experiments folder which reproduces the results of our paper.
+For more examples, see the notebooks or the experiments folder which reproduces the results of our paper.